-The Pantheon was one of Rome’s greatest structures and the best-preserved structure from antiquity without argument.
-The building survives today as a Catholic Church, Santa Maris degli Angeli e dei Martiri, but was originaly a pagan temple.
+Once one of Rome’s greatest structures, the Pantheon is the best-preserved structure from antiquity.
+The building survives today as a Catholic Church, Santa Maris degli Angeli e dei Martiri, but was originally a pagan temple.

-The name may mean “Of All The Gods” but there is much speculation around that.
-Construction began at the beginning of the 2nd century under the rule of Emperor Hadrian and inaugurated about ten years after.
+The name may mean “Of All The Gods”, but there’s some speculation around that.
+Construction began at the beginning of the second century under the rule of Emperor Hadrian and it was inaugurated about ten years later.

-The original structure, commissioned by Marcus Agrippa, burnt down twice due to its wood construction.
-Hadrian commissioned the current structure out of stone which is why it has passed the test of time.
+Commissioned by Marcus Agrippa, the original structure burnt down twice due to its wood construction.
+Hadrian had the current structure made out of stone, which is why it has stood the test of time.

-While it is unknown who the original architect is, it is a common belief that the only architect talented enough to construct the interior dome would have been Apollodorus of Damascus.
+While it is unknown who the original architect was, it’s a common belief that the only architect talented enough to construct the interior dome would have been Apollodorus of Damascus.

 3. The Borghese Gallery (Galleria Borghese)